kent-weak-memory/event-structure-compiler/README.md

 compiler](https://github.com/SOwens/example-compiler), notably the tokeniser and parser.
 See COPYING for the full license text.

+## Language support

+This supports an abstraction of C like programming languages.
+It currently does not support loops.
+Loop support will be implemented by loop unrolling soon.

 ## Building

 As with Scott's compiler from which this is derived, you'll need a handful of